vuemodel/core/docs/multiple-drivers.md

 Notice we set the `default` driver to **local**?
 This means all of VueModel's composables and actions will use **local** by default.

-To use a different driver, pass the name of that driver as the first paramater!
+To use a different driver, pass the name of that driver as the first parameter!
 ```ts
 const dataversePostsIndexer = useIndexer('dataverse', Post, { immediate: true })
 const orionPostsIndexer = useIndexer('orion', Post, { immediate: true })